javaswapdevelpment/java-document/community-social/incentives.md

 # SALT incentives

+You can earn free SALT tokens by participating in some of our incentive programs.

+These programs are funded by the development fee of our farms.

-Here are a few ways that you can earn SALT
+Here are a few ways that you can earn SALT:

 **Bug fixing**